Dogs No Dogs

 , the trail is broad and will lead to the Twentymile Loop Trail

-in 1.1 miles.
-Visitors can opt to switch over, or continue northbound towards Campsite 95.
+, visitors can opt to switch over, or continue northbound towards Campsite 95.
 From the campsite, it's all uphill through the woods and mountain laurels for roughly 5.2 miles until reaching Campsite 13 (Sheep Pen Gap).
 Many choose to stay at the site, where they can take a much shorter, roughly half a mile trail to Gregory Bald to catch a beautiful sunrise or sunset.

 Be wary of several fallen trees along the way.
 It's a bit of a challenging trail with a frequently steep incline, but both the campsite and Gregory Bald are well worth the effort.